Seated on Mingfeng Mountain 10 kilometers east of Kunming, it is the largest pure copper temple existing in China at present.

-Besides, the Lingxing Gate are the status of a dark lion and a white elephant.
+Besides, the Lingxing Gate is the status of a dark lion and a white elephant.
 They are animal protectors often found in Buddhist temples.
 Their existence here indicates that Buddhism is mixed with Daoism in this temple.

 On the sides of the lintel are the characters “Dong Tian” and “Fu Di” (cave heaven and fortune land).
-The occurrence of the Lingxing Gate, lions, and elephants, and the characters “Dong Tian” and “Fu Di” is a symbol of the Trinity of three religions, namely, Buddhism, Daoism and Confucianism.
-It also indicates that this temple has a mixture of different cultures for a harmonious society in the Song, Yuan, Ming and Qing dynasties.
+The occurrence of the Lingxing Gate, lions, and elephants, and the characters “Dong Tian” and “Fu Di” is a symbol of the Trinity of three religions, namely, Buddhism, Daoism, and Confucianism.
+It also indicates that this temple has a mixture of different cultures for a harmonious society in the Song, Yuan, Ming, and Qing dynasties.

 The Garden Yard

 The garden yard of the temple complex lies next to the Lingxing Gate.
-There are many different ancient trees in the yard such as cypresses, magnolias, camellias and crape myrtles.
-There are also lots of flowers such as flowering crabapple, scarlet sage, chrysanthemum, monthly roses, dahlia, fish pelargonium, orchid, plums as well as quite a few Australian tree eucalyptus planted in the yard with the result that there are flowers blooming all the year round.
+There are many different ancient trees in the yard such as cypresses, magnolias, camellias, and crape myrtles.
+There are also lots of flowers such as flowering crabapple, scarlet sage, chrysanthemum, monthly roses, dahlia, fish pelargonium, orchid, plums as well as quite a few Australian tree eucalyptus planted in the yard with the result that there are flowers blooming all the year-round.